 - Next, safely burn high-grade sandalwood or juniper incense or chen pi (dried Mandarin orange peel) to clear away the old, tired, and stagnant energies, visualizing it going out the open window.

 - Now, take a pure high-grade essential oil (ideally sweet orange or kaffir lime) and either sprinkle directly onto the carpet OR onto cotton balls that you tuck away in the closet OR onto an electric plug-in diffuser (if you have an outlet in your closet), OR in a glass diffuser with reeds.

 - Install closet systems that will help your space stay clutter-free (Target, Ikea, The Container Store, Storables etc.).

-- Use the exact same kind of hanger for all of your clothes such as wooden or the thin velvet covered ones.
+- Use the exact same kind of hanger for all of your clothes such as wooden or thin velvet-covered ones.
 My first choice is wood as it’s a natural element but if you have a lot of clothes and not so much space, the velvet ones come in very handy.

-- Clear plastic shoe boxes are great for being able to get a visual on what’s inside.
+- Clear plastic shoe boxes are great for being able to get a visual of what’s inside.

 - Use beautiful vessels (such as lacquered trays, statues, unique bowls, etc.) to display your jewelry and scarves.
 For example, I use Japanese lacquerware for my jewelry and a bamboo ladder for my scarves since my closet has a very Japanese vibe.